Dolmabahce Palace Harem Section Entry Ticket

 Visitors to the Harem’s baths in Dolmabahce Palace can admire their magnificent design, including carved alabaster marble and luxurious fixtures.
 The Harem Section houses six impressive baths, each meticulously designed to provide a private and tranquil space for the residents.
 The intricately carved marble and attention to detail in these baths highlight the importance of relaxation and hygiene in the palace's daily life, as well as the Ottoman Empire's skilled craftsmanship.

-Dolmabahce Palace Harem Section Tour Times
+Dolmabahce Palace Harem Section Times

-Important Notes
+important Notes

 • You will be asked for an ID card or passport to get a free audio guide.
 Please make sure to have one of them with you.

-• Photo ID will be asked from child Istanbul E-pass holders
+• Photo ID will be asked from child istanbul E-pass holders

 Frequently Asked Questions